-New York, June 30.-Representa-tives of all the clubs in the Federal league attended a meeting of the league here yesterday at the conclu-sion of which President Gilmore said: "All talk of the Federal League being in financial straits is absolutely untrue.
+New York, June 30.-Representatives of all the clubs in the Federal league attended a meeting of the league here yesterday at the conclusion of which President Gilmore sion of which Presents said:

+"All talk of the Federal League being in financial straits is absolutely untrue.
 The league was never in better shape and its future has been guaranteed to-day by the members of the finance committee.
-All of them have given assurance that they stand ready to make up any losses that might be given assurance that they stand ready to make up any losses that might be incurred by any individual club."
+All of them have given assurance that they stand ready to make up any losses that might be incurred by any individual club."